FREE MENTAL HEALTH ASSESSMENT. start here

 And here this: The news can be good.
 When you and your partner work together to overcome hardships, it’s possible to come out even stronger on the other side.

-If you’re experiencing mood swings or any shifts in your moods that are negatively affecting your life, it’s wise to consult with a healthcare professional to get the support you need to heal.
+If you’re experiencing mood swings or any shifts in your moods that are negatively affecting your life, it’s wise to utilize online mental health services to get the support you need to heal.
 Your moods — and relationship — will be better for it.